-The Company's Consolidated Financial Statements have been prepared in accordance with and are in compliance with International Financial Reporting Standards (IFRS) issued by International Accounting Standards Board (IASB).
+The Company's Consolidated Financial Statements have been prepared in accordance with and are in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").

-The preparation of the Consolidated Financial Statements in accordance with IFRS requires Management to make accounting estimates.
+The preparation of the Consolidated Financial Statements in accordance with IFRS Accounting Standards requires Management to make accounting estimates.
 The areas that involve judgment or use of estimates significant to the Consolidated Financial Statements are stated in Note 2.17.
 The Consolidated Financial Statements have been prepared using historical cost as its basis, except for the valuation of certain financial instruments, which are measured at fair value.

-The Company adopted all applicable standards and revisions of standards and interpretations issued by the IASB or the IFRS Interpretations Committee that are effective as of December 31, 2022.
+The Company adopted all applicable standards and revisions of standards and interpretations issued by the IASB or the IFRS Interpretations Committee that are effective as of December 31, 2023.